VEA Definition

 1. Enterprise Architecture (EA): This is a comprehensive framework used to define the structure and operations of an organization.
 It includes the organization's information technology, business processes, data, and applications, among other elements.

-2. Visualization: In the context of enterprise architecture, visualization refers to the use of graphical representations, diagrams, or maps to convey information about the architecture.
-This can include various types of diagrams such as blueprints, landscapes, roadmaps, scenarios, flowcharts, diagrams, charts, and graphs.
+2. Visualization: In the context of enterprise architecture, visualization refers to using graphical representations, diagrams, or maps to convey information about the architecture.
+This can include diagrams such as blueprints, landscapes, roadmaps, scenarios, flowcharts, charts, and graphs.

-3. Visual Model: A visual model is a representation of a system, process, or structure using visual elements like boxes, arrows, shapes, and labels.
+3. Visual Model: A visual model represents a system, process, or structure using visual elements like boxes, arrows, shapes, and labels.
 In the context of enterprise architecture, visual models can represent different aspects of an organization, such as its processes, data flow, technology stack, and more.

-4. Architecture Diagrams: These are visual representations that depict the structure, components, and relationships within an enterprise.
+4. Architecture Diagrams: These visual representations depict the structure, components, and relationships within an enterprise.
 Common types of architecture diagrams include:

 Landscapes Enterprise architecture landscapes are visual representations or diagrams that provide an overview of all the processes, applications, or IT Infrastructure used within an organization.
-It shows the relationships and their interactions, and how they support various business functions.
+It shows the relationships, their interactions, and how they support various business functions.

 Roadmaps An enterprise architecture roadmap outlines the planned evolution of an organization's architecture over time.
 It helps stakeholders understand the strategic direction and planned changes in technology, processes, and capabilities.
 Roadmaps often include timelines, milestones, and key initiatives.